3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 1. body: contains all the content that the user will see when viewing the html in a web browser like Chrome, Firefox, etc.

+1. title: This is what shows up in your browser tab.

+** These are the 4 pairs of tags: html, head, title and body that are mandatory for every web page.

 <br />

 ### Meta Tags